Granny Square Hooded Scarf Crochet Pattern

 Finish the Edges of the Hood and Scarf And JOIN THE POCKETS as you go

-- Once all the squares are joined and the hood is attached, you can add a border around the entire scarf for a neat finish.
+- Once all the squares are joined and the hood is attached, you can add a single crochet border around the entire scarf for a neat finish.

 - join yarn in ANY of the stitches at the back of the neck.
 Use a single crochet or double crochet stitch to create the border. working evenly along the stitches of the squares, (I sometimes will put a little HDC if I feel it needs it at the joining of the squares to keep the line even,